PaperPrototype/Intro-Voxel-Terrain-in-Unity/Week 0 - Voxels + Triangles/Lecture/english.md

     mesh.RecalculateNormals()
 ```

-`RecalculateNormals` requires us to already have the `vertices` and `triangles` set in the mesh.
+Don't worry this is still fake code so you don't have to worry about adding this to a script.
+Although the `RecalculateNormals` function is a real function in Unity.

-How will the `RecalculateNormals` function now which direction the surface should face?
+To use the `RecalculateNormals` function it requires us to already have the `vertices` and `triangles` set in the mesh.

-The renderer uses the order we put the triangles in to determine which side of a triangle to render.
+The `RecalculateNormals` function uses the "order" we put the triangles in to determine which side of a triangle the normals should face.

-The way we can remember is, clockwise will make the normals face us
+Clockwise will make the normals face us

 (taken from https://forum.unity.com/threads/unity-has-a-clockwise-winding-order.129923/#post-3198466)
 ![clockwise triangle order](/Assets/clockwise_triangle.png)